This class is no longer available, but we found something similar!

 1914 Immigrant America With American Girl Rebecca

-In this one time course, students will learn about US history through American Girl doll Rebecca Rubin, discussing important movements and trends from the early 1900s that relate to Rebecca's story.
+In this one-time course, students will learn about US history through American Girl doll Rebecca Rubin, discussing the experiences of immigrants in the US in the early 1900s.

 This course will cover moments in history that directly relate to the story of Rebecca Rubin.
 Rebecca is a Russian-Jewish immigrant living in New York in the early 1900s.
-This course will look at Urban development in the 1910s, and answer the question why are the 1910s the largest period in US immigration?
-The Progressive movement will be the largest focus of this course, including women's suffrage, the fight for labor rights, and the growth of working women with the start of WWI in 1914....
+This course will look at immigration in the early 20th century, answering the question why are the 1910s the largest period in US immigration?
+Life, especially for immigrants, in urban parts of the US in the 1910s will be the most significant focus of the class.
+We will look at ethnic enclaves, tenement housing, labor...

 This class is taught in English.

-Students will leave the course understanding the Progressive Era, why the early 1900s were the largest period of immigration in the US, and what constraints immigrants faced in the US, in light of the beginning of WWI.
+Students will leave the course understanding the immigrant experience in urban America, why the early 1900s were the largest period of immigration in the US, and what constraints immigrants faced in the US, in light of the beginning of WWI.

 In my work for my history major, I have taken multiple college-level courses covering these history topics, as well as courses in the experiences of marginalized groups that have provided me with an understanding of these groups' experiences and the historical context for American discirminatory action and thoughts.
 I am here to provide a historical outlook and provide insight into what was happening in history, but am not here to provide an in-depth look at discrimination or the experiences of marginalized groups.